Film Review: Cat People (1942)

 (source: tmdb.org)

-History of cinema is full of classics which deserved such status less because of their inherent quality and more because they were first to feature an innovative technique or some other important detail that would be copied by numerous films afterwards.
-One such classic is Cat People, 1942 horror film directed by Jacques Tourneur, film best known for being the first to feature “jump scare”.
+The history of cinema is full of classics which deserve such status less because of their inherent quality and more because they were the first to feature an innovative technique or some other important detail that would be copied by numerous films afterwards.
+One such classic is Cat People, the 1942 horror film directed by Jacques Tourneur, best known for being the first to feature a “jump scare”.

 RATING: 6/10 (++)